Munei89/cars-app/README.md

 ⚠️ Using [Yarn Package Manager](https://yarnpkg.com) is recommended over `npm`.

-To intall the dependencies, run:
+To install the dependencies, run:

 ```shell
 yarn